 Number 3 there is the point.
-The problem with stories arises because “storytelling” in science alludes to hand-waving, speculation, and falsehood.
-From this perspective, anything which encourages too much speculation or potentially obfuscates results should rightly be avoided.
+The problem with stories arises because “storytelling” in science alludes to hand-waving speculation.
+From this perspective, anything that encourages such speculation or potentially obfuscates results should be avoided.
 From the other perspective, which (1) and (3) share, “storytelling” means using a narrative structure to make reading papers less dull.
 Consolidating these three perspectives, we end up with a common goal: scientists should write clearly and accurately without boring readers to death.

 “Publishing with Objective Charisma: Breaking Science’s Paradox” (Doubleday & Connell 2017) gets straight to the core of this discussion (here’s a related article if you can’t access the original publication: Doubleday & Connell 2017a).
 The authors highlight a few key paradoxes here: scientists write papers they themselves don’t particularly enjoy reading; though publications are meant to be shared and read widely, there is a “cultural stigma [in science] that creative and engaging writing is not objective”, and therefore undesirable; and writing in the so-called “Official Style” undermines other efforts to make science more accessible (e.g. open access initiatives, digests and summaries for non-experts).